Brent Honeywell Jr.: Tampa Bay Rays

-Honeywell started the 2017 season with Montgomery and was quickly promoted to the Durham Bulls of the Class AAA International League.
+Honeywell started the 2017 season with Montgomery and was quickly promoted to the Durham Bulls of the Triple–A International League.
 He started for the United States in the 2017 All-Star Futures Game.
-Honeywell earned MVP honors at the Futures Game after striking out four batters over two scoreless innings, becoming the first pitcher in Futures Game history to win the award.
+He earned MVP honors at the Futures Game after striking out four batters over two scoreless innings, becoming the first pitcher in Futures Game history to win the award.
 On August 28, 2017, Honeywell was suspended for four games by the organization due to undisclosed disciplinary reasons.
-In 26 total starts between Montgomery and Durham, Honeywell posted a 13–9 record with a 3.49 ERA along with 172 strikeouts in a career high 136.2 innings pitched.
-The Rays added him to their 40-man roster after the 2017 season.
+In 26 total starts between Montgomery and Durham, he posted a 13–9 record with a 3.49 ERA along with 172 strikeouts in a career high 136.2 innings pitched.
+On November 20, he was added to the Rays 40-man roster to protect him from the Rule 5 draft.

 Heading into the 2018 season, Honeywell peaked on preseason prospect lists, ranking as high as the 11th-best prospect according to Baseball America.
 However, on February 22, 2018, Honeywell left a spring training workout with an arm injury.
 The following day, he was diagnosed with a torn ulnar collateral ligament in his elbow.
 He underwent Tommy John surgery and was ousted for the entire 2018 season.
 He was optioned to Triple-A Durham on March 9, 2018, but could not participate anyway in the aftermath of Tommy John.
 On June 8, 2019, while throwing a bullpen session, he fractured a bone in his right elbow and was ruled out for the 2019 season.
 In May 2020, he underwent a compression procedure on his right ulnar nerve, removing scar tissue from around the nerve.
 This surgery caused him to be out for the 2020 season.
 Following the 2020 season, Honeywell dropped out of the preseason prospect rankings for Baseball Prospectus, MLB.com and Baseball America for the first time since the offseason after he was drafted.

 On April 10, 2021, Honeywell was promoted to the major leagues for the first time and announced as the opener for the Rays’ game the next day.
-Honeywell made his MLB debut on April 11, 2021 as the starting pitcher against the New York Yankees, his first professional game since September 19, 2017.
+He made his MLB debut on April 11 against the New York Yankees, his first professional game since September 19, 2017.
 In the game, he recorded two perfect innings and his first two MLB strikeouts, punching out Giancarlo Stanton and Gleyber Torres.
+He pitched in two more games that season for the Rays, allowing four runs in 4 1/3 innings total on the season.